header layer

 At School level

+Advisory teachers only work directly with children and young people with written permission from a parent/carer.
 Once permission has been gained the advisory teacher will arrange a time to see the child or young person in school and meet with the child or young person’s teacher.
-Parents are welcome to attend this meeting should they so wish.
+Parents are welcome to attend this meeting if they would like to.

-Following the visit a report will be written in which there will be advice for management of the hearing loss within the school setting and a recommendation for when the child will be visited next and thereafter the frequency of visits to the child.
-Input from the Hearing Support Team will vary depending on the need of your child at the time.
+Following the visit a report will be written in which there will be advice for management of the hearing loss within the school setting and a recommendation for the next visit and the frequency of subsequent visits.
+Input from the Hearing Support Team will vary depending on the need of the child at the time.
+The frequency with which individual pupils are visited is determined by a nationally accepted eligibility criteria.

 How advisory teachers work with children.